-The conventional squat is done using a barbell, weight plates, and usually some sort of power rack.
+The conventional squat is done using a barbell, weight plates and usually some sort of power rack.
 While it is certainly possible to barbell squat from home, there are some practical limitations.
-Weight plates, a barbell, and especially a power rack, are not only usually expensive, but they also take up a lot of space.
+Weight plates, a barbell and especially a power rack are not only pricey but also take up a large footprint.

 If you have the budget and space for a set-up like this, do it.

 If not, this one’s for you.
-Here’s how to squat with dumbbells.
+Here’s how to squat with a pair of dumbbells.

 Squats with dumbbells can be even more effective than barbell squats at building muscle in your legs when done correctly.

-The main difference between barbell squats and squatting with dumbbells is this.
-Dumbbell squats will not work your core and lower back as much as barbell squats.
+The main difference between barbell squats and squatting with dumbbells is that dumbbell squats don't work your core and lower back as much as a barbell would.
 To make up for this, you should add some dedicated ab and lower back work to your workouts.

 Dumbbell Pistol Squat

 This variation of the squat uses only one leg at a time, which helps to eliminate the need for added weight.
-Generally speaking, the single-leg squat requires just one dumbbell, but a platform/box at about your knee height could be helpful if you are not an advanced trainee.
+Generally speaking, the single-leg squat requires just one dumbbell, but a platform/box at about knee height could be helpful if you're not an experienced lifter.

 What are the benefits of pistol squats?

-• The single-leg bodyweight squat can be done with minimal training equipment.
+- The single-leg bodyweight squat can be done with minimal equipment.

 What are the limitations of pistol squats?

-• Most trainees will require a platform/box to assist with the movement.
+- Most beginners will require a platform/box to assist with the movement.

-• Requires lots of balance, hard to perform with good form.
+- Requires lots of balance and is hard to perform with good form.

 Resistance Band Squat

-To perform the resistance band squat, stand upright and place your feet evenly over a resistance band, about a shoulder width apart.
-Stretch other end of the band over your head and hold it on your shoulders/upper back.
-Then, simply lower yourself down until the tops of your thighs are parallel with the floor (or lower if desired).
+To perform the resistance band squat, stand upright and place your feet evenly over the band, about shoulder-width apart.
+Stretch the other end of the band over your head and hold it on your shoulders/upper back.
+Then, simply lower yourself down until the tops of your thighs are parallel with the floor.
 Once you’ve reached this point, drive yourself up and repeat.
-Do as many reps as necessary, ideally you should at most be able to do 3 more reps after finishing your set.

 What are the benefits of resistance band squats?